Riau-Lingga Sultanate: Religion

 Inspired to elevate the status of Islam to a greater height in Riau-Lingga, Raja Jaafar begun to invite religious clerics and scholars to the palace court.
 The Islamisation process begun to accelerate during the time of his successor, Raja Ali.
 Adhering to a stricter interpretation of the Quran, Raja Ali began to promulgate Islamic law and custom into the region.
 During his rule, the Naqshbandi order gained prominence in Penyengat, with all the princes and court officials required to study areligion, Sufism and improve their Quranic recitation.
-The Dutch described the Bugis Yang Dipertuan Mudas and his family as fanatical Muslims, narrowly focused on the Islamic studies.
+The Dutch described the Bugis Yang di-Pertuan Mudas and his family as fanatical Muslims, narrowly focused on the Islamic studies.

 Raja Ali adhered to the view of Al-Ghazali about the business of government, adopting the theory of the bond between a ruler and religion.
 Reforms were instituted and gambling, cockfighting, the mixing of unmarried men and women and the wearing of gold or silk are all forbidden, and women are required to be veiled.
 Pirates and evildoers were severely punished and the miscreants exiled.
 The public were all required to perform the five obligatory prayers, with a special dawn watch constituted to ensure the people rose for the subuh (fajr) prayer.
 This was continued during the rule of Raja Abdullah, who was equally a devoted member of the Sufi order.

-The role of the imam in Riau-Lingga was regarded as authoritative concerning the matters of Islamic law, as much as the respective roles of the Sultan and Yang Dipertuan Muda under the pledge of allegiance.
+The role of the imam in Riau-Lingga was regarded as authoritative concerning the matters of Islamic law, as much as the respective roles of the Sultan and Yang di-Pertuan Muda under the pledge of allegiance.
 The administration adhered to the separation of powers between the imam, the sultan and the ulema, each acting within their own function to create an Islamic state.

 Riau was hailed at the time as the Serambi Mekah (Gateway to Mecca) and the people of Riau would visit Penyengat before embarking on their Hajj pilgrimage to the Muslim holy land.
 The mosque was the centerpiece of the society, not solely as a religious centre, but also for scholarship, law and administration offices.
-The mosque, located opposite of the Dutch administrative centre of Tanjung Pinang, stood for the strength of the Yang Dipertuan Mudas through their devotion to Islam.
+The mosque, located opposite of the Dutch administrative centre of Tanjung Pinang, stood for the strength of the Yang di-Pertuan Mudas through their devotion to Islam.